Vis4Sense/HistoryMap/README.md

 # Help needed

 Help needed to finish the rebuild of the extension!
-Please contact me by email (kai.xu@nottingham.ac.uk) if you are interested.
+Please contact me by email (kai.xu@nottingham.ac.uk) or post a message here if you are interested.

 # Overview